OctopusDeploy/blog/blog/2025-06/introducing-octoai/index.md

 We're supporting DevOps teams with GenAI to:

-* Answer common questions about Octopus and DevOps concepts.
+* Answer common questions about Octopus and DevOps concepts
-* Bootstrap new projects with best practices baked in.
+* Bootstrap new projects with best practices baked in
-* Provide strong opinions about how to improve existing Octopus spaces.
+* Provide strong opinions about how to improve existing Octopus spaces
-* Quickly resolve failed deployments with suggestions based on the deployment logs and other context.
+* Quickly resolve failed deployments with suggestions based on the deployment logs and other context

 By putting a DevOps expert in the seat next to you, we aim to help teams deliver software faster and more reliably.